looker-open-source/looker_content_observer/looker_content_observer/README.md

 Running command `run me` will test the 'looker.ini' and 'instance_environment_configs.yaml' files.

 ### [B] dash
-- This runs the Looker Content Observer
+- This runs the Looker Content Observer against a dashboard
+- Set the desired tests in '/config/config_tests.yaml'
-- An example command would be `lco run dash -d 17 --csv mytestresults`.
-This would run the tool against dashboard 17 and save the results to '/outputs/mytestresults_hh_mm_ss_dd_yyyy' with the suffix containing the time and date of the run in UTC.
+- An example command would be `lco run dash -d 17 -d 18 --csv mydashresults`.
+This would run the tool against dashboards 17 and 18 and save the results to '/outputs/mydashresults_hh_mm_ss_dd_yyyy' with the suffix containing the time and date of the run in UTC.
+- If run from a different folder than the location of 'looker.ini', the additional command `-f --looker-file-path PATH` is needed

+### [C] look
+- This runs the Looker Content Observer against a Look
+- Set the desired tests in '/config/config_tests.yaml'
+- An example command would be `lco run look -l 17 -l 18 --csv mylookresults`.
+This would run the tool against Looks 17 and 18 and save the results to '/outputs/mylookresults_hh_mm_ss_dd_yyyy' with the suffix containing the time and date of the run in UTC.
 - If run from a different folder than the location of 'looker.ini', the additional command `-f --looker-file-path PATH` is needed